Variations of Hodge Structures of Rank Three k-Higgs Bundles and Moduli Spaces of Holomorphic Triples: Introduction

-The paper is organized as follows: in section \ref{sec:1} we recall some basic facts about holomorphic triples and Higgs bundles; in section \ref{sec:2}, we present the effect of the embeddings on $\sigma$-stable triples; in section \ref{sec:3}, we discuss the effect of the embeddings at the \emph{blow-up} level, considering the flip loci, and present an original result, the so-called \emph{``Roof Theorem''}:
+The paper is organized as follows: in section \ref{sec:1} we recall some basic facts about holomorphic triples, Higgs bundles and $k$-Higgs bundles; in section \ref{sec:2}, we present the effect of the embeddings on $\sg$-stable triples; in subsection \ref{ssec:2.1}, we show that the embeddings preserve $\sg$-stability, in subsection \ref{ssec:2.2}, we discuss the effect of the embeddings considering the flip loci, and present an original result, the so-called \emph{``Roof Theorem''}: